 - 1 stick salted butter softened

-- 1 egg yolk
+- 1 pinch nutmeg

-- 1 cup freshly grated Parmesan cheese
+- ¾ cup freshly grated Parmesan cheese plus more for serving

 - Salt and black pepper to taste

 In a large pot, cook the Fettuccine according to the package instructions until just undercooked.
 It will finish cooking in the sauce.